getsentry/sentry-react-native/docs/index.rst

 -----------------

 Currently we only support mixed stacktraces on iOS.
-By default this feature is enabled.
-If you encounter performance issues we recommend try turning it off ``deactivateStacktraceMerging: true`` see: :doc:`config`.
+By default this feature is disabled.
+We recommend testing your app thoroughly when activating this, to turn it on ``deactivateStacktraceMerging: false`` see: :doc:`config`.

 Deep Dive
 ---------